-Logic Program development has been considered by different authors from different point of views.
+Logic program development has been considered by different authors from different points of view.
 Most of them consider program development as a transformation process from a specification to an efficient Prolog program.
 Deville [6] starts from first order logical formulas and "mode" declarations.
-More generally a mode declarations can be viewed as type declarations.
+More generally mode declarations can be viewed as type declarations.
 His ideas have been experimented in the FOLON system [7].
-The system imposes a strict disciplin in logic program development and performs automatically some optimising transformations.
+The system imposes a strict discipline in logic program development and performs automatically some optimizing transformations.
 Leon Sterling (Case Western Research University, Ohio, USA) and Jan Komorowski (University of Trondheim, Norway) developed pure logic program transformation systems to progressively (and semi automatically) specialize programs by applying transformation rules.
 A complete survey on logic program transformation can be found in [19].

-Most of the systems intend to help the programmer in developing correct programs, or verifying afterwards that the program satisfies some properties.
-In logic programming different kind of proof systems have been designed.
+Most of the systems are intended to help the programmer in developing correct programs, or verifying afterwards that the program satisfies some properties.
+In logic programming different kinds of proof systems have been designed.
 In [17] one of these system is described.
-In [4] a systematic approach of logic program validation is presented.
-Some of the ideas have been implemented in the system LDS2 described in [30] and used to define a methodology for writing specifications in logic programing style [1, 2].
+In [4] a systematic approach for logic program validation is presented.
+Some of the ideas have been implemented in the system LDS2 described in [30] and used to define a methodology for writing specifications in logic programming style [1, 2].